javxks1/DataEngineering/README.md

 •	pyodbc
 •	openpyxl

-You can install all the needed extensions using commands:
+If not, you can install all the needed extensions using commands:
 *Open the python terminal and type these commands*
 a. pip install pandas
 b. pip install pyodbc